bear-research-lab/bear-research-lab.github.io/index.md

    - **Design robots** (shaping morphology and mechanisms)
    - **Control robots** (adapting to uncertain, real-world environments)
    - **Co-design body and brain** simultaneously, optimizing robots for task-specific performance.

+---
+If you are interested in joining our lab, please check out the [Join Us](/join-us/) page for more information.